Expand the section navigation mobile menu

 • West Shore Community College

-7. A dashboard or report card demonstrating the university’s performance in several “best practice” measures.
+7. A Persistence, Graduation Rates and Career Outcomes Dashboard demonstrating the university’s performance in several “best practice” measures.

 8. Oakland University's report of the number and percentage of all enrolled students who complete the Free Application for Federal Student Aid